 Square geoboards lend themselves to supporting children's understanding of concepts such as area and properties of shape.
 Circular geoboards are excellent for exploring angles, for example.

+.
 This free app

 geoboard also enables you to set up your own questions for children to explore and for them to pose, and solve, their own questions too.
 (This NRICH interactive

 could also prove useful.)

 is a an example of a task which will develop children's understanding of area by challenging them to halve the shapes on a square geoboard.
 In this activity, the two halves have to look exactly the same as well as have the same area.
 This could provoke some

 the two halves are identical, possibly through some pencil and paper recording.